 When you work from home, a power or Internet outage can be more than just inconvenient; it can be money out of your pocket.
 So formulate a backup plan now for that inevitable power and Internet outage, and you’ll thank yourself later.

-Of course, a power outage and an Internet outage are different things.
+A power outage and internet outage are different things.
 But they often occur simultaneously, and some of the solutions are the same.
 For both types of outages, planning ahead is the key to minimizing headaches.